 Internships provide students the opportunity to:

-All internships for ES credit must follow the internship guidelines established by the Career Center as well as those established by the Environmental Studies Program, as described below.
-Environmental Studies students conducting an internship through the program must:
+All internships for ES academic credit (ENST 397) must follow the internship guidelines established by the Career Center as well as those established by the Environmental Studies Program, as described below:

 How should I begin my internship search?

-Peruse the ES website and the ES bulletin boards, talk with people in the Career Center and then contact the ES Director to discuss options.
+Explore the ES website and the ES bulletin boards, talk with people in the Hart Career Center and explore the Career website, and contact the ES Program Coordinator, Dr. Laurine Brown, firstname.lastname@example.org, 309-556-1067, to discuss options.